Home - Bookapy Book Preview

 My mother spoke German?

-She laughed, embarrassed.
-“I learnt a little German in school before the war.”
+She laughed, as if embarrassed.
+“I learnt a little German in school before the war … that’s all I can remember.”

-Frau Schmidt smiled and walked with Col down the drive.
+Frau Schmidt smiled and, turning, walked with Col down the drive.
 As they reached the gate, I rushed after them.
 “Please, can I come round when I get back from school tomorrow?”

 Frau Schmidt’s head lifted in question towards my mother, who nodded.

-Returning inside, I hurried past my father and up to my room.
-Nothing was settled with my him, but I had an ally in Frau Schmidt.
-I also had a friend, but not the one I remembered: a different friend in a new world.
+Back inside, I hurried past my father and up to my room.
+Nothing was settled with my father, but I had an ally in Frau Schmidt and a friend, if not the one I remembered.
+A different friend in what was a different world.

-I negotiated the day without my father exploding and safely in bed, I curled myself around this strange, new friendship, revelling in its gentle glow.
-But Col had shown me this world was definitely not the same world I had lived in before.
+I negotiated the day without my father exploding at me.
+That night in bed, I curled myself around this new friendship, revelling in its gentle warmth.
+But the discovery of Col had shown me this world was not the same world I had lived in before.

-If this were a dream, I could understand the differences, but this was like no previous dream.
+If this were a dream, I could understand the differences, but this was like no other dream I had ever had.

 Chapter 2

-and I sighed when I found I was still in my childhood bedroom.
+and sighed.
+I was still in my childhood bedroom.

 How had I survived the continuous tension of my life here?

-At least my father would have left for London and so I wouldn’t have to face him.
-My young brain got me ready for school and after breakfast, I walked up the road to catch a number seven bus.
-Passing a pair of new houses, I realised the wall Col had been sitting on was the garden wall of my Colin’s home.
-I stopped across from what had been my Col’s house.
-A young man came to the front door, accompanied by a woman with a toddler on her hip.
+My father would have left early to catch a train to work in London and I wouldn’t have to face him on weekday mornings.
+My young brain’s habits readied me for school.
+After breakfast, I walked up the road to catch a number seven bus.
+Passing a pair of new houses, I saw the wall Col had been sitting on was the garden wall of my Colin’s home.
+I stopped across from what had been his house.
+A young man came out of the front door, accompanied by a woman with a toddler on her hip.
 The man gave the woman a kiss, patted the toddler on the head, got in the car and drove off.
 It was not my Col’s family.

-A great sense of loss descended on me: my Col, my childhood friend, didn’t exist in this world.
-The woman across the road examined me with curious eyes and I turned and walked on.
-Though this new Col was not my closest friend from before, he was kind, and that meant something.
+A deep sense of loss descended on me: my Col, my only childhood friend, didn’t exist in this world.
+I saw the woman across the road watching me with curious eyes and turned and walked on.
+I would have to make do with the new Col, and though he was not my closest friend from back home, he was kind, and that had to mean something.

-At school, the bullies were there as expected, but I ignored their taunts.
-I pulled out my book and read.
-One of the leaders, a tousled, blond boy started shoving me.
-I pushed back firmly but the bell went.
-The glare we shared indicated unfinished business.
+At school, the bullies were there as expected, but I reacted differently.
+I ignored their taunts as we waited for school to start and got out my book and read.
+The leader, a tousled blond boy, started shoving me.
+I pushed back, but the bell sounded in time.
+The glare we shared foreshadowed unfinished business.

-Schoolwork was trivially easy, given the level of education I carried in my old brain and I tore through it.
-By the end of the first lesson, Mr Maple, my Maths teacher, was eyeing me speculatively.
-He had chided me about showing all the proper working as I skipped over calculation steps but gave each of my solutions a tick as he walked round checking them.
+Schoolwork was easy, given the level of education I carried in my old brain.
+I tore through everything in front of me.
+By the end of the first lesson, Mr. Maple, my Maths teacher, had questions in his eyes.
+He had chided me about showing all the proper working as I skipped calculation steps but gave each of my solutions a tick as he walked round checking them.

-I needed to be careful about showing my knowledge and intellectual skills – assuming I was marooned in this world.
+I would have to be very careful about showing my knowledge and intellectual skills – assuming I was marooned in this world, which seemed likely.

 On the number seven (hooray) bus trip home, I worried at my situation.
-If I were stuck here, I needed to find out about this world, but there was no Internet, Google or Wikipedia.
-My parents still had a newspaper delivered each day.
-I had never read this in my previous childhood and I’d need to be careful if I started now.
+If I were stuck here, I needed to find out how different this world was, but there was no Internet, Google or Wikipedia in 1962.
+My parents still had a newspaper delivered each day, so I would have to read that.
+This was a problem.
+I had never done so in my previous childhood.

-Would I be reliving such a subtly different world?
+I would not be reliving such a different world whilst I died, would I?

-If I was stuck here, I needed to act appropriately or there could be big problems.
+As I seemed stuck here, I must act as if this were a permanent arrangement or there could be big problems.
 Fortunately, I had all the experience of my ‘old’ brain to make it work.
-I almost miss my stop thinking about this and rushed to the exit as the doors closed.
+Pondering this almost caused me to miss my stop and I had to rush to the exit as the doors closed.

 “Pay attention, young ’un.”
 The driver’s voice was surly as he recycled the doors.

-I walked down the road, giving what had been Col’s house in my old life another scan.
-But nothing seemed out of place, except there was the wrong family inside.
-I walked past my house and turned into Sea View Road, before knocking on Col’s door.
+I walked down the road, giving what had been Col’s house in my old life an intense scan, but nothing struck me as different – except it held the wrong family.
+I carried on past my house and turned into Sea View Road, before knocking on Col’s door.

 “Willi, welcome.
 Come in.”
 Frau Schmidt smiled.